Leftover Thanksgiving Turkey Congee

 Ok, people!
 I am pretty certain that you’ve never seen this take on Thanksgiving leftovers before, and I am super excited to let you in on our family tradition.
-For as long as I’ve known Bill and his family, which is almost 30 years now, this has been and will always be our breakfast on the day after Thanksgiving.
+For as long as I’ve known Bill and his family, which is almost 30 years now, Thanksgiving Turkey Congee has been and will always be our breakfast on the day after Thanksgiving.

+This morning, like any other post-Thanksgiving morning, we had this congee for breakfast and re-photographed it!

 Most people throw away the turkey carcass after all is said and done.
 Smarter people make stock with it.
 And the smartest people make congee.
 Yep.
 We said it!